Brandywine Zoo: Animal history

-In 2011, the Brandywine Zoo acquired an Amur tiger named Zhanna from the St. Louis Zoo.
+In 2011, the Brandywine Zoo acquired an Amur tiger named Zhanna from the Saint Louis Zoo.
 Zhanna was transferred to the Bronx Zoo in January 2017 per the AZA's Species Survival Plan.

-The zoo has Andean condors, a variety of felines such as bobcat and serval, red panda, capybara, bald eagles, and more.
-Some tropical animals are not on exhibit in the winter.
+The zoo has Andean condors, a caracal, North American porcupines, red pandas, a giant anteater, bald eagles, lemurs, neotropical monkeys, and more.
+Some animals are not on exhibit in the winter.

 Animals

-This facility is home to a variety of species of mammals, birds, reptiles and amphibians.
-They also exhibit the world's largest rodent: the capybara.
+This facility is home to a variety of species of mammals, birds and herptiles.

 The current list of animals include: